Golden handcuffs: Impacts

-When offered, golden handcuffs are extremely tempting as they usually are of great value compared to the employee's annual salary.
-The experience that follows an agreement of this sort may be draining and abhorrent, which is why the contract must be thoroughly analysed and thought about until an intelligent conclusion or compensation, that benefits both the company and the employee, is agreed upon.
-Often employees feel the urge to remain within the company they've been working with, even though it may not seem like the smartest choice, objectively, because of tradition, relationships or a simple feeling of belonging.
-When different opportunities are offered to an employee, generally the choice is made by a mix of objective and subjective views, where they must prioritize every aspect of their opportunities in order to result with a beneficial solution.
+Golden handcuffs benefit employees, as they are of significantly higher value than their annual salary.
+The experience that follows an agreement of this sort may be draining and abhorrent, which is why the contract must be thoroughly analysed and considered until an intelligent conclusion or compensation, that benefits both the company and the employee, is agreed upon.
+Often, employees feel the urge to remain within the company they've been working with, even though it may not seem like the smartest choice, objectively, because of tradition, relationships or a simple feeling of belonging.
+When different opportunities are offered to an employee, generally the choice is made by a mix of objective and subjective views, where they must prioritize every aspect of their opportunities in order to arrive at a beneficial solution.
 These sorts of agreements might potentially impose penalties if the employee decides to leave the company before the contracted date, such as the repayment of bonuses.
-Often included in these contracts are non-disclosure agreements (NDAs), where the employee is prohibited to communicate sensitive corporate information, and non-compete clauses, where working for competitors is forbidden for the leaving employee.
+Often included in these contracts are non-disclosure agreements (NDAs), where the employee is prohibited from communicating sensitive corporate information, and non-compete clauses, where working for competitors is forbidden for the employee after leaving.

 Structure

-Top talent is usually quite rare, so companies often negotiate deals in order to hold on to key employees.
-Golden handcuffs constitute one of several ways to stop companies' key employees leaving, making it essentially financially unprofitable for them to walk away from their employers.
+Top talent is rare, so companies often negotiate deals in order to retain key employees.
+Golden handcuffs constitute one of several ways to prevent key employees from leaving, making it financially unprofitable for them to walk away from their employers.
 Such deals are usually done with stock options, phantom stock or deferred payments.
 Phantom stock usually gives the best results, as it gives an employee of a company using the technique a motive for staying with the company and making it grow, since the stock increases in value alongside the company.
-To create a contract that benefits both the employee and the company, a legal team should be contacted in order to discuss available options, and key employees should be distinguished from others.
-A funding mechanism should be put in place by the company (if privately held), where obligations are present.
+To create a contract that benefits both the employee and the company, a legal team is contacted in order to discuss available options, and key employees are distinguished from others.
+A funding mechanism is put in place by the company (if privately held), where obligations are present.
 Tax repercussions should be minimized for the money set aside, usually using insurance as main funding mechanism.
 If designed perfectly, the corporation can manage to receive all its money back after paying the employee.